haribharadwaj/syllabi/PurdueSLHS553_ImplantableDevices.md

 1. Understand auditory implant systems and processing strategies.

-2. Develop evidence-based protocols for candidacy evaluation, including medical and surgical considerations.
+2. Understand age-appropriate assessments, and develop evidence-based protocols for candidacy evaluation, including medical and surgical considerations.

 3. Understand cochlear implant programming/mapping; gain experience with mapping software and "troubleshooting" common patient complaints.

-4. Understand age-appropriate outcome assessments, and factors influencing patient outcomes across the lifespan

-5. Apply interdisciplinary knowledge about auditory implantable devices to analyze clinical cases and formulate treatment recommendations
+4. Apply interdisciplinary knowledge about auditory implantable devices to analyze clinical cases and formulate treatment recommendations

-6. Evaluate and integrate current research on auditory implants to enhance evidence-based practice.
+5. Evaluate and integrate current research on auditory implants to enhance evidence-based practice.

 ## ASHA Certification 2020 Standards
 Knowledge and Skills Outcomes (Standard II) addressed by this course include A5, A8, A13, A14, C11, D4, E12, E14, E15, E16, E17, E19, E28